caperaven/crs-process-api/readme.md

 await crsbinding.events.emitter.emit("run-process", {
     step: step,             // define what schema and process to run
-    context: context,       // what object to use as @context
+    context: context,       // what object to use as $context
-    process: process,       // what object to use as @process
+    process: process,       // what object to use as $process
-    item: item,             // what object to use as @item
+    item: item,             // what object to use as $item
     parameters: parameters  // parameters to use in the process you are calling.
 });
 ```